Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Introduction

-Despite its fast-convergence property, Adam has been observed to suffer from instability and poor generalization in certain non-convex optimization problems, such as training transformers for language models \cite{reddi2018convergence,liu2020radam}.
-This instability often causes the optimizer to converge to suboptimal local minima, thereby limiting the model's performance.
-Several modifications have been proposed to address these issues.
+At the same time, Adam's effectiveness is not without limitations.
+While it is known for its fast convergence and adaptability, it can exhibit instability and poor generalization in specific non-convex optimization.
+For example, in training transformers for language models, the omission of learning rate warmup strategies has been linked to instability and suboptimal generalization \cite{reddi2018convergence,liu2020radam}.
+These instabilities often lead the optimizer to converge to suboptimal local minima, undermining model performance.
+To address these challenges, several modifications to Adam have been proposed.
 For instance, AdaBound \cite{luo2018adabound} improves generalization by bounding the step size with a smooth parameter update, while RAdam \cite{liu2020radam} rectifies the variance of the second-order moment to stabilize the learning rate during early iterations.
-AdaBelief \cite{zhuang2020adabelief} adapts the step size based on the ``belief" in the observed gradients, enhancing generalization.
+AdaBelief \cite{zhuang2020adabelief} adapts the step size based on the "belief" in the observed gradients, enhancing generalization.
 A broader range of studies has introduced further refinements to stabilize convergence and improve generalization performance \cite{wang2023momentum,abdulkadirov2023survey,kaddour2024no}.
-The warmup heuristic, which employs a small learning rate during the initial training epochs, has been adopted to improve stability and generalizability in Adam \cite{vaswani2017attention}.
+Additionally, the warmup heuristic, which employs a small learning rate during the initial training epochs, has been adopted to improve stability and generalization in Adam \cite{vaswani2017attention}.